Meet the Team

-Apphia is an avid kopi peng siew dai drinker and a current first-year Nanyang Business School Student.
-She came to know about P!D through the rectangular box in her living room – P!D's feature on a Channel NewsAsia series and landed herself a position in the cozy office space as a social media intern in April 2017 and continues as a Communications Manager today.
+Apphia is an avid kopi peng siew dai drinker and a sophomore at Nanyang Business School.
+She came to know about P!D through the rectangular box in her living room – P!D's feature on a Channel NewsAsia series and landed herself a position in the cozy office space as a social media intern in April 2017 and continues as a Communications Manager till today.
 Joining P!D has taught her so much about Participatory Design, the society and herself.
 She discovered the potential and impact of including the community and stakeholders in the decision-making process and hopes to continue to influence change through the efforts in online marketing.

 P!D Fellowship Programme